cfpb/hubot-aws-cfpb/README.md

 More generic, reusable contributions should be made to https://github.com/yoheimuta/hubot-aws, not here.

 Contributions specific to our usage can be made here.
-See [[CONTRIBUTING]]
+See [[CONTRIBUTING.md]]

 ## Configuration